 Texas has very strict laws holding dog owners liable for damages caused by their pets.
 If you or someone you love was bitten by a dog in Houston, you may be eligible for compensation from its owner.

-Our Houston dog bite lawyers at Loncar Lyon Jenkins can collect the evidence we need to show that the owner of the dog is responsible for the injuries caused by the bite.
-We can put together a claim on your behalf and pursue the full and fair compensation you may be eligible to receive.
+Our lawyers at Loncar Lyon Jenkins serving Houston can collect the evidence we need to show that the owner of the dog is responsible for the injuries caused by the bite.
+We can put together a case on your behalf and pursue the compensation you may qualify to receive.
 We work on a no-win-no-fee basis, which means we get paid for our services only when you get paid for your injury.

 Texas Dog Bite Liability

-Texas law (Section 822.001) is very strict and very specific in regard to dog owners and their rights and responsibilities.
+Texas Health and Safety Code § 822.001 is strict in regard to dog owners and their rights and responsibilities.
 A dog owner whose animal bites or attacks another person is financially liable for the injuries that may result.
 In addition, a dog owner may be guilty of a crime in certain situations involving a bite by their animal.

-With that said, even if the owner is not guilty of a criminal offense and does not face charges, we may still hold them liable for your injuries in a dog bite situation, the exception being one where you were breaking into the owner’s house or actively carrying out a crime against the owner.
+With that said, even if the owner is not guilty of a criminal offense and does not face charges, we may still hold them liable for your injuries in a dog bite situation.
+The exception to this would involve you breaking into the owner’s house or actively carrying out a crime against the owner.

 The Dog Has a Documented History of Aggressive Behavior

 The American Society for the Prevention of Cruelty to Animals (ASPCA) reports that if the dog that bit you has bitten others in the past, we can hold the owner liable – no matter the circumstances of your case.

 Even if you approached the dog to pet it in public without the owner’s permission, we can still hold them liable for your injuries, as it is ultimately their responsibility to protect others from a dog with known aggressive tendencies.

 The Dog Was Not Properly Restrained and Supervised